Cheapest Colorado General Liability Insurance Companies

 • Pricing estimates modeled: just over 20,000 total estimates

-We also incorporated modeled average revenues and payrolls across Colorado business profiles to improve pricing accuracy.
+Modeled average revenues and payrolls across Colorado business profiles were incorporated to improve pricing accuracy.

-We used this dataset to determine which insurers were most often the lowest-cost option across different Colorado business profiles.
-Our "cheapest" rankings include both:
+MoneyGeek used this dataset to identify which insurers were most often the lowest-cost option across different Colorado business profiles.
+The "cheapest" rankings cover two types:

-• General Recommendation: Provider rankings based on average estimated pricing for a standardized 1–4 employee business profile across all industries in Colorado.
+• General recommendation: Provider rankings based on average estimated pricing for a standardized 1 to 4 employee business profile across all industries in Colorado.

-• Industry × Colorado pricing was compared using a standardized 1–4 employee profile
+• Industry pricing was compared using a standardized 1 to 4 employee profile

-• Employee count affordability was derived by comparing aggregated pricing trends across industries in Colorado
+• Employee count affordability was derived from aggregated pricing trends across Colorado industries

-Important note: These results represent standardized pricing estimates, not personalized quotes.
-Actual pricing can vary based on your Colorado business classification, revenue/payroll, claims history and the specific limits, deductibles and endorsements you choose.
-For the most accurate cheapest-provider answer, we recommend comparing quotes apples-to-apples using the same coverage limits.
+These results are standardized pricing estimates, not personalized quotes.
+Actual pricing varies based on your business classification, revenue, payroll, claims history and the specific limits, deductibles and endorsements you choose.
+For the most accurate comparison, request quotes using identical coverage limits from each insurer.